johnblessmbunga/Arithemtic-Calculator/README.md

 Division: /

 __-Brackets__:

-   -The calculator supports the use of parentheses () for grouping operations.
+   The calculator supports the use of parentheses () for grouping operations.

-   -Other bracket types such as [] and {} are not accepted.
+   Other bracket types such as [] and {} are not accepted.

-   -When two adjacent bracket elements or a number followed by a bracket element are present,       the calculator interprets the computation as the product of the two elements.
+   When two adjacent bracket elements or a number followed by a bracket element are present,       the calculator interprets the computation as the product of the two elements.

 __-Positive & Negative Handling__:

-   -The calculator recognizes + or - before a number or bracket element as an indication of a       positive or negative element.
+   The calculator recognizes + or - before a number or bracket element as an indication of a       positive or negative element.

-   -It can simplify multiple adjacent + or - signs into a single + or - sign.
+   It can simplify multiple adjacent + or - signs into a single + or - sign.
    Example:
    5 + -3 is simplified to 5 - 3.
    5 -- 3 is simplified to 5 + 3.